 Reverse back in time a bit….

-Her husband, Eric had recently died from Cancer of the bowel.
+Her husband, Eric had recently died from bowel cancer.
 Their daughter, Emma (my niece), had since discovered substantial pullup issues in her bowel and was undergoing active treatment, a series of biopsies followed by surgery.
-Her consultant informed her that all close relatives should be tested immediately and regularly screened thereafter….for life.
+Her consultant informed her that all close relatives should be tested immediately and afterwards, regularly screened for life.

 Possibly good timing.